Joey Pollari

+In 2020, Pollari released his debut album, About Men, followed by his second album, I'll Be Romance, on April 5, 2024.

 Early life

-Pollari was born in St. Paul, Minnesota.
+Pollari was born on April 9, 1994 in St. Paul, Minnesota.
+His surname comes from his Finnish ancestry.

 Career

 Acting

 He started his acting career when he attended a scouting event in downtown Minneapolis with his mother.
 He received callbacks the next day from agents who wanted to represent him.
 Pollari has appeared in stage productions at the Guthrie Theater in Minneapolis, the Ordway Center for the Performing Arts in Saint Paul, and the SteppingStone Theatre for Youth Development, also in Saint Paul.

 On April 30, 2006, Pollari appeared as a newsboy in "The Hen House", an episode of the police procedural television series Cold Case.
 The Walt Disney Company cast him in Skyrunners, a 2009 Disney XD Original Movie about two brothers who stumble upon a spaceship that is sought after by the FBI agents and space aliens.
 The film, which was shot in New Zealand, premiered on Disney XD on November 27, 2009.
 Pollari was 15 years old when it first aired.
 His co-star in the film, Kelly Blatz, a long-time friend of Pollari, said Pollari grew "like a foot taller and his voice changed and everything" during the filming of Skyrunners.

 In 2018, Pollari had a supporting role in the teen romantic comedy Love, Simon as Lyle, one of Simon's potential boyfriends.
 In 2019, he appeared in another gay-themed film, The Obituary of Tunde Johnson.

 In 2023, he appeared as a pivotal guest star on SEAL Team for Paramount+, playing a grieving vet whose guilt comes with dire consequences.

 In 2024, he was in a recurring role for Sugar on Apple TV+ starring Colin Farrell and Amy Ryan.

 In 2025, he starred in a gay rom-com Things Like This written and directed by Max Talisman, and he played Anthony Perkins in Monster: The Ed Gein Story on Netflix starring Charlie Hunnam.